GPlates/new-gplates-website/src/pages/docs/user-manual/LoadingAndSaving.md

 1 Introducing Feature Collections
 ===============================

-When a data file is loaded in GPlates, it is loaded in the **Feature Collection**.
+When a data file is loaded in GPlates, it is loaded in a **Feature Collection**.
 All data in GPlates are represented as features (e.g. MOR, volcano, etc) — whether geological data or reconstruction data.
 Regardless of the file format, all features will be contained internally as GPlates features.
 However GPlates *will* remember the name and format of the file for saving.

 All data loaded in GPlates are represented as **features**; all data-manipulation functions are operations upon features.
 GPlates offers a rich variety of feature types, enabling GPlates to handle geographic, paleo-geographic, geological and tectonic data.
 Basin, Coastline, Craton, Fault, Hotspot, Isochron, Mid-Ocean Ridge, Seamount, Subduction Zone, Suture and Volcano are just some of the many feature types handled by GPlates.
 The meta-data attributes of data are contained within named **properties** of the features.